Only the spirits have kept the mysteries that abound in these most-haunted historical properties in Kansas.

 Photo Credit: Priyo Oktaviano

-The fifth floor is said to contain a portal to the spirit world.
+The hotel's fifth floor is said to contain a portal to the spirit world.
 Room 506 has been noted to have much ghostly activity.
-Here witnesses have reported that they can see breath marks on cleaned mirrors, doors opening and shutting on their own, and lights turning on and off by themselves.
+Here, witnesses have reported that they can see breath marks on cleaned mirrors, doors opening and shutting on their own, and lights turning on and off by themselves.

-Throughout the hotel, guests have reported cold spots, apparitions on the fifth floor and a ghost coming out of the elevator.
+Throughout the hotel, guests have reported cold spots, apparitions on the fifth floor, and a ghost coming out of the elevator.

 Photo credit: Magnolias and Mimosas

 Under the Candle Queen Candle Building in Leavenworth are tunnels that are more than 200 years old.
 These tunnels are believed to be a part of the Underground Railroad where slaves fled from their pursuers.
 There are three rooms connected to the tunnel.
 Newspapers dating from 1917 can be found on the walls.
 People entering the underground tunnels find that their batteries drain – possibly as spirits attempt to pull these energies for their own use.

 The Haunted 1889 McInteer Villa was built for John McInteer, a prominent Irish saddle maker.
 Ten deaths have been reported deaths in the history of the home.
 These include John and his first wife Alice, plus John's second wife (Anna) as well as her mother and Charles Donovan (Anna’s son).

 Charles reportedly committed suicide in a room located upstairs in the mansion.
 After Charles returned from the war, a newspaper reported, he was having bad headaches.
 Soon after taking some medicine, he shot himself in the head.

 A four-day-old baby, Isobel “Goldie” Altus, also died in this mansion, as did Mr. and Mrs. Gerardy, the house's the previous owners.